kdmukai/bitcoin_resources/README.md

 ### Bitcoin books
-[Layered Money (Nik Bhatia)](https://www.amazon.com/Layered-Money-Dollars-Bitcoin-Currencies/dp/1736110527): A quick, efficient read that establishes a powerful "layers" metaphor for money that starts from an epoch of gold coin-based economy on up to the present day and beyond.
+[Layered Money, by Nik Bhatia](https://www.amazon.com/Layered-Money-Dollars-Bitcoin-Currencies/dp/1736110527): A quick, efficient read that establishes a powerful "layers" metaphor for money that starts from an epoch of gold coin-based economy on up to the present day and beyond.
 This is currently my go-to book to refer to people who want to understand why bitcoin has any value.

 To understand the possible significance of bitcoin you have to understand how many layers of money--and risk--sit between your US dollars and actual value.
 The primary focus here is to understand money first.